nikola/htpc-updater/README.md

 As of this writing, htpc-updater is known to work on:

-* Windows 7 64-bit
+* Windows 7 64-bit, Windows 8.1 64-bit.

-It _should_ work on Windows XP and Windows 8, too.
+It _should_ work on other versions of Windows, too.

 __Disclaimer: No endorsement is implied by the authors of MPC-HC, LAV Filters or madVR.__